mr-efka/dotent-toolbox/src/ToolBox.QueryString/docs/readme.md

 #### 1. Properties exclusion
 At some points, you may not want all attributes in your model to be involved in querystring generation.
-If you are lazy enough - like me ;) - or you just don't want to create new objects (anonymous or additional model class) to pass to the **QueryStringHelper**, you can use the `QsIgnore` attribute to exclude all the properties you don't need in the querystring.
+If you are lazy enough - like me :sweat_smile: - or you just don't want to create new objects (anonymous or additional model class) to pass to the **QueryStringHelper**, you can use the `QsIgnore` attribute to exclude all the properties you don't need in the querystring.

 Example :
 Let's consider the following class as our model